zachwills/acf-to-fieldmanager/README.md

 ### Requirements

-This utility library, as you might have guessed, requires WP_CLI.
+This utility library, as you might have guessed, requires [WP_CLI](http://wp-cli.org/).
 The only piece of it that requires this is the output to the terminal, however.
 So if you wanted to use it without WP_CLI, you could just comment out the `WP_CLI::` lines that you see.
 If I get time in the future I might look into this more.

+It also requires [Advanced Custom Fields](http://www.advancedcustomfields.com/) and [Fieldmanager](http://fieldmanager.org/), since they determine the format of the initial data & the final migrated data.

 ### Supported paramaters
 * `new_name`